 Built during the 1920s, the Old Faithful Lodge Cabins offer great views of the iconic Old Faithful geyser.
 Just a couple minute away, you'll find Old Faithful.
 Old Faithful Lodge Cabins should not be confused with its older neighbor, the Old Faithful Inn.
 There are log cabins in addition to a one-story lodge with large logs and stone pillars, a coffee shop, gift shop and a cafeteria-style food court.

 Mammoth Hot Springs Hotel & Cabins

-Stay at Mammoth Hot Springs Hotel & Cabins and you’ll be within a few minute walk to Mammoth Hot Springs, the peculiar terraced hot springs that you can explore via boardwalk.
+Stay at Mammoth Hot Springs Hotel & Cabins and you can take a several-minute walk to get Mammoth Hot Springs, the peculiar terraced hot springs that you can explore via boardwalk.
 Located near the North Entrance of the park near Gardiner, Mont., and built in 1936, this grand hotel finished a major renovation to hotel rooms and public spaces in 2019.
 It offers hotel rooms with private bathrooms.
 There are also cabins with or without bathrooms and a hot tub cabin that features an 6-person outdoor hot tub.
 Get a drink and listen to a live pianist at the end of the day in the newly remodeled Map Room, which features a striking historic wooden map of the United States made from 15 different kinds of wood from nine countries.